openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Kaldi.md

 [ WARNING ]  Add input/output mapped Parameter_1_for_Offset_fastlstm2.r_trunc__2Offset_fastlstm2.r_trunc__2_out -> Result_for_Offset_fastlstm2.r_trunc__2Offset_fastlstm2.r_trunc__2_out
 [ WARNING ]  Add input/output mapped Parameter_0_for_iteration_Offset_fastlstm3.c_trunc__3390 -> Result_for_iteration_Offset_fastlstm3.c_trunc__3390
 ```
- Based on this mapping, connect inputs and outputs in your application manually:
+Based on this mapping, link inputs and outputs in your application manually as follows:

 1. Initialize inputs from the mapping as zeros in the first frame of an utterance.
 2. Copy output blobs from the mapping to the corresponding inputs.
 For example, data from `Result_for_Offset_fastlstm2.r_trunc__2Offset_fastlstm2.r_trunc__2_out`